1992 South African apartheid referendum: Before the referendum

+Referendum areas

+For the purposes of the referendum South Africa was divided into fifteen areas consisting of groups of House of Assembly electoral divisions.

 Campaign

 The National Party and Democratic Party campaigned for a "Yes" vote, while the conservative right wing led by the Conservative Party campaigned for a "No" vote.
 Much of de Klerk's efforts in 1992 were directed toward appeasing and weakening his right-wing opponents, the conservative defenders of apartheid who had broken away from the National Party during the 1980s.
 De Klerk attempted to show white South Africans that the government was not giving up power to the ANC, but negotiating on the basis of "power sharing".
 It warned the white voters that a "No" vote would mean continuation of international sanctions, the danger of civil war and worsening chaos in South Africa.

 De Klerk told the press that he would interpret a majority "Yes" vote as a mandate to enter into binding agreements with the ANC and other black leaders, without further approval from white voters.
 He stated that a second referendum to approve the terms of the constitutional settlement would not be necessary unless they differed "substantially" from the government's promises.
 These promises included a bill of rights, separation of powers between the branches of government, an independent judiciary, and a Parliament consisting of two houses.

 The National Party "Yes" vote campaign was of a kind that had never before been seen in South Africa.
 The National Party held large political gatherings through the country and published advertisements in many national newspapers and bought commercial time in television.
 It produced massive election "Yes" posters with the message "Yes!
 Ja!
 SA" and a poster showing a picture of an AWB member with a gun and with the text "You can stop this man!
 Vote YES".
 The Democratic Party had more traditional posters with the message "Ja vir vrede (Yes for peace)".

-The "No" campaign, led by Andries Treurnicht warned of "black majority rule", "ANC communist rule", "increase in crime", "increased murders of farmers and pensioners", "increased poverty", "increased unemployment" and "lowering of standards".
+The "No" campaign, led by Andries Treurnicht warned of "black majority rule" and "ANC communist rule".
 The Conservative Party also advocated white self-determination and argued that white South Africans had the right to rule themselves.
-During the campaign, the "No" side also started to advocate an independent homeland, or volkstaat, for the white minority.
+During the campaign, the "No" side also started to advocate an independent homeland, or Volkstaat, for the white minority.

 The "Yes" campaign had a significant advantage, as it was backed by the government, the opposition Democratic Party, the media, the international community and the vast majority of commercial and business organisations.
 According to the Center for Strategic and International Studies:

 Results

 By region

-In Cape Town (a left-wing stronghold) and Durban 85% voted "yes" and in Pretoria over 57% voted "yes".
+In Cape Town and Durban 85% voted "yes" and in Pretoria over 57% voted "yes".
 Only Pietersburg in the Northern Transvaal, a rural right-wing stronghold, voted "no" with 57%.
 Even in Kroonstad, a conservative stronghold where five out of the seven parliamentary seats were held by "no" campaigners, the "yes" side won with 52%.